Sabres fire coach Krueger while in midst of 12-game skid - WTMJ

 Defenseman Brandon Montour acknowledged the team was bracing for changes.

-“That’s 12 in a row now.
-It is what it is.
-It’s a business,” Montour said.
-“I think guys expect something just to get out of this in any way possible.”
+“I think guys expect something just to get out of this in any way possible,” Montour said.

-Krueger’s firing continues to spin a revolving door of coaching and general manager changes in Buffalo.
-He became Buffalo’s fifth coach since Lindy Ruff was fired a month into the lockout-shortened 2013 season.
-And his firing comes nine months after Adams became the team’s third GM in six years after Jason Botterill was abruptly dismissed following a three-year tenure.

-The Sabres have lurched from one crisis to another this season, dealing with a host of injuries to key players — captain Jack Eichel hasn’t been healthy all season and is out indefinitely with an upper body injury — a two-week COVID-19-forced pause to their schedule and being placed in the reformatted and ultra-competitive East Division.

-The additions have barely made a dent for a team that ranks last in the NHL in averaging 2.07 goals per game and scoring 36 times in five-on-five situations.

-Krueger’s status was placed in question following a difficult two-week stretch in which the Sabres were shut out on back-to-back days by Philadelphia, and after a series of mixed messages from the coach regarding the injury status of Eichel and the reasons for high-priced forward Jeff Skinner being benched for three games.
+Krueger was questioned for constantly fiddling with his lines, and for benching Jeff Skinner for a three-game stretch last month.

-Ultimately, the lack of offense and what’s become a normal series of breakdowns on defense placed the focus on whether Krueger’s philosophy was outdated, too easy to counter, didn’t fit the players on the roster or a combination of all three.
+Ultimately, the lack of offense and a regular series of defensive breakdowns placed the focus on whether Krueger’s philosophy was outdated, too easy to counter, didn’t fit the players on the roster or a combination of all three.

-The 61-year-old Krueger was praised upon his arrival for having a reputation of being an innovator and motivator despite being out of hockey for five seasons while overseeing English Premier League soccer club Southampton.
-Krueger’s past, however, was rooted in hockey, mostly at the international level.
+The 61-year-old Krueger was praised for having a reputation of being an innovator and motivator despite being out of hockey for five seasons while overseeing Premier League soccer club Southampton.

 At the NHL level, Krueger spent two seasons as an assistant coach in Edmonton before taking over as the Oilers head coach in 2012-13.
 He was fired immediately following the lockout-shortened 48-game season.